SageData is based in Ottawa, Ontario, Canada

 - Density of tags

-Given all of the above, the only general comment that we can make is that read range can be anywhere from half an inch to a hundred meters.
-For more information, please read on...
+Given all of the above, the only general comment that we can make is that read range can be anywhere from 1cm to a hundred meters.
 We address each of these issues in the following sections.
 Note that we have given general information assuming a typical working environment.
 The numbers we quote below are conservative, and reflect the different factors that affect read range.
-In all cases the numbers could be improved considerably if each of the factors above was optimised.
+In all cases the numbers could be improved considerably if each of the factors above was optimized.
 So please take the numbers in the way they are intended, as a general guideline.

 Passive RFID is the most common.
 Power to the tags is provided by the reader, and the tag has no power source.
 Advantages include low cost, indefinite life, small size.

-BAP tags (Battery Assisted Passive Tags)have an internal battery.
-They are more tolerant of surrounding materials, but they are more expensive, slightly larger, and have a finite life, typically two years.
+BAP tags (Battery Assisted Passive Tags) have an internal battery.
+They are more tolerant of surrounding materials, but they are more expensive, slightly larger, and have a finite life, typically a few years.

 Active RFID gives greater range.
 Roles are reversed in this technology.
 The tag is powered, and emits a signal on a pre-determined schedule, which might typically be one beacon per second.
 The readers are receivers, typically static, powered and connected to a network.
 Read range is typically one hundred metres.

 Tags can be read with mobile or fixed readers.
 For UHF tags, power is provided by the reader, and the trade off between range, battery life and antenna size for a mobile reader means that read range is reduced.
-A typical working range for a mobile handheld reader is up to three feet, again, depending on tag configuration.
+A typical working range for a mobile handheld reader is up to one meter, again, depending on tag configuration.
 A fixed mount reader has more power available, and a larger antenna.
-Read range in normal practical conditions can be up to twenty feet.
+Read range in normal practical conditions can be up to 6 meters.

 The longer the read time, the better prospect for a read at the extremes of range.
 This is especially a challenge for portals, that try to read many tags on a skid that passes quickly through the portal.
 A particularly elegant solution is to place the reader on the fork lift truck, so that it has more time to read.